osl-incubator/scicookie/docs/description.md

 - **Project Structure:** Choose between "src" (code in a subdirectory) and "flat" (all files in the top-level directory) layouts.
-- **Packaging & Dependencies:** Supports Poetry, Flit, meson-python, setuptools, PDM, Hatch, Maturin, scikit-build-core, Pixi, or setuptools + pybind11 for flexible build systems.
+- **Packaging & Dependencies:** Supports Poetry, Flit, meson-python, setuptools, PDM, Hatch, Maturin, scikit-build-core, Pixi, uv, or setuptools + pybind11 for flexible build systems.
 - **Testing & Linting:** Integrates with pytest and hypothesis (testing), black, ruff and prettier (auto-formatting), bandit (security), pydocstyle